-Consequently, UN agencies, in particular the Food and Agriculture Organization (FAO) and the International Maritime Organization (IMO), have been stepping up their efforts to meet this challenge.
+Consequently, UN agencies, in particular FAO and IMO, have been stepping up their efforts to meet this challenge.
 Both organizations have adopted policy instruments which deal with sea-based sources of marine litter and both organizations have been mandated by their members to increase their efforts on this issue and to establish strategies and action plans.

 Scope of work